JJakaJonas/TalkingPi/OS/README.md

     crontab -e

 The cron job will look similar to what is below.
-This depends on if you want a log file created after each run (remove '>/home/pi/logs/cronlog')This will run once a week on Saturday at midnight.
+This depends on if you want a log file created after each run (remove '>/home/pi/logs/cronlog')This will run once a week on Monday at midnight.
 To create the cronlog file, just enter the following (you may need to use sudo):

     touch /logs/cronlog

 Add the following line at the bottom and save (ctrl X, Y and enter):

-    0 0 * * 0 sh /home/pi/update.sh 2>/home/pi/logs/cronlog
+    0 0 * * 1 sh /home/pi/update.sh 2>/home/pi/logs/cronlog

 The 2> redirects all output to the file so that you will have a complete log.